Roasted Fingerling Potatoes with Tarragon Shallot Butter

 - freshly ground black pepper

-- ½ teaspoon whole black peppercorns, coarsely chopped
+- ½ teaspoon whole black peppercorns coarsely crushed

-- 3 large sprigs of fresh tarragon, leaves removed and finely chopped (plus 1 additional sprig for garnishing)
+- 3 large sprigs fresh tarragon, plus more for garnishing leaves removed and finely chopped

 - kosher salt